miaucl/home-assistant.io/source/_integrations/swiss_public_transport.markdown

 #### Use case: Daily train home

-For people working business hours, a set up using the `fixed` option in the _Time mode_ allows to pinpoint the exact same train each day to commute home.
+For people working business hours, a set-up using the `fixed` option in the _Time mode_ allows you to identify the same train each day for commuting home.
 Set up automation to send a push notification to get informed early.

 ![Offset time mode option](/images/integrations/swiss_public_transport/config_flow_time_offset.png)